-The SFRA update was also required to be compliant with the latest guidance described in the 2018 update to the National Planning Policy Framework (NPPF), support the selection of site allocations in the Local Plan Review and to provide information and guidance to be used in the preparation of Flood Risk Assessments (FRAs) in support of site specific planning applications.
-The evidence in this SFRA shall also be used to support the formulation of Neighbourhood Plans.
+The SFRA update was also required to be compliant with the latest guidance described in the 2021 update to the National Planning Policy Framework (NPPF), support the selection of site allocations in the Local Plan Review and to provide information and guidance to be used in the preparation of Flood Risk Assessments (FRAs) in support of site specific planning applications.
+The evidence in this SFRA is also be used to support the formulation of Neighbourhood Plans.

-A revised NPPF was published on 24 July 2018 and sets out Government's planning policies for England and how these are expected to be applied.
-This revised Framework replaces the previous NPPF published in March 2012.
+A revised NPPF was published on 20 July 2021 and sets out Government's planning policies for England and how these are expected to be applied.
+This revised Framework replaces the previous NPPF published in July 2018.

-The key objectives of the 2018 SFRA are:
+The key objectives of the 2022 SFRA are: